myz540/myz540.github.io/_posts/2022-01-02-the-prodigal-son.md

 <h2> It's been a long time... </h2>

-It's been a long time, I shouldntve left you... without a dope beat to step to.
+It's been a long time, I shouldn't've left you... without a dope beat to step to.
 But no really, it has been a long time.
 In fact, I didn't publish a single blog post in 2021, which is absolutely crazy since that was essentially a full year of COVID where I was working from home and had plenty of time and substance to write about.

 ![deckard1](/assets/deckard/deckard1.jpg){: width=50% height=auto}